litestar-org/litestar/docs/usage/14-testing.md

         assert response.json() == item.dict()
 ```

-As you can see, we came up with a test product by ourselves.
-It is fine for small applications, but can be quite a pain in larger ones.
+While we can define the test data manually, as is done in the above, this can be quite cumbersome.
 That's where [pydantic-factories](https://github.com/Goldziher/pydantic-factories) library comes in.
-It generates mock data for pydantic datastructures based on type annotations.
-Let's rewrite our example using it:
+It generates mock data for pydantic models and dataclasses based on type annotations.
+With it, we could rewrite the above example like so:

 ```python title="main.py"
 from typing import Protocol, runtime_checkable